astropy/astropy/docs/install.rst

 {%else%}

-See the `latest documentation on how to run the tests in a source checkout of astropy <https://docs.astropy.org/en/latest/install.html#testing-a-source-code-build-of-astropy>`__.
+See the :ref:`latest documentation on how to run the tests in a source checkout of astropy <astropy-dev:sourcebuildtest>`

 {%endif%}